Popular Motifs in Older American Milk Glass

 Glass manufacturers holding the Westmoreland and Imperial molds - Boyd's Crystal Art Glass, Summit Art Glass, Viking Glass, and Blenko Glass Company, among others - have made many pieces of glass with those molds since the mid-1980s.
 It's nothing new for molds to change hands from glasshouse to glasshouse, of course.
 It also happened back in the peak years of milk glass production, as noted in the Newbound's book.

 Since these companies own the molds, new pieces are technically not reproductions (although some collectors and dealers do see them that way) like imports made from new molds made to mimic old ones.
 Nevertheless, if you want to make sure you're buying antique or vintage glass it's wise to study up on what these companies are making with the old molds they purchased and follow where they end up in the future.
-However, keeping up with them is no easy task as more and more glass companies close their doors like Fenton in 2011.
+However, keeping up with them is no easy task as more and more glass companies close their doors as Fenton did in 2011.